BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 3. Add this file to HummingbirdDragAndDrop2.html.
 4. Add the 2 letter code to the Language.langs array and the name of this language to the Language.names array.
+5. If the language is read from right to left, also add the 2 letter code to the Language.rtlLangs array.
-5. Run the project in a web browser with DO.enabled=true and the JavaScript console open.
+6. Run the project in a web browser with DO.enabled=true and the JavaScript console open.
 This will check your translation for missing keys (results appear in the console).